 Since the days of the legendary reggae exponent, Bob Marley, to the time of Nigeria’s own Fela Anikulapo Kuti; from the Hip Hop Circle in the US to the Naija music scene, drugs & stimulants of various types and differing effects are synonymous with song writing, recording and stage performance of recording artiste.
+No wonder more and more people are buying CBD oil from CBD Armour and similar sites.

 While some artistes openly glorify and almost worship their stimulants through their songs and other avenues e.g. lil Wayne and his famous/infamous cough syrup aka syrup, sizzurp, drank etc., others choose to be more discrete about their stimulants and say nothing of it except for occasional vague references to it in their songs or other mediums.
 Either way, it cannot be denied that the presence of drugs on the entertainment scene at home and abroad cannot be denied or ignored.